microsoft/PowerToys/README.md

 ### Known issues

 - PT Run, Newly installed apps can't be found [#3553](https://github.com/microsoft/PowerToys/issues/3553).
-Packaged apps should be resolved.
+We will address this in 0.20.
 - PT Run, CPU / Memory, still investigating [#3208](https://github.com/microsoft/PowerToys/issues/3208).
 We have 2 leads and fixed one item.
+- WinKey remapping for PT Run can be quirky [#4578](https://github.com/microsoft/PowerToys/issues/4578)

 ### Processor support